Retail Lease Account

 3.2 The interest rate applicable to the Account will be notified to you at the time you open your Account in NAB’s flyer ‘Indicator Rates - Deposit Products’.
 That flyer forms part of these terms and conditions.
 The rate applicable to the Account may change.
 You will be notified of any change to the rate.
 This rate is also available from NAB.

 3.3 You are not permitted to overdraw the Account.
-If, however, the Account is overdrawn, you must put the Account in credit immediately and you will pay NAB interest on the amount overdrawn at the default rate charged by NAB for this Account from time to time.
+If, however, the Account is overdrawn, you must put the Account in credit promptly on demand by NAB.
+You will pay NAB interest on the amount overdrawn at the default rate charged by NAB for this Account from time to time.
 The default rate is set out in NAB’s flyer ‘Indicator Rates - Deposit Products’.
 That flyer is included in these terms and conditions.
 You will be notified of any change to the default rate.
 This rate may be obtained from NAB.
 The interest is calculated on the daily debit balance of the Account as at the end of each day and will be charged on the last banking day of each month.

-3.4 You may also incur a Reference Fee and an Irregular Account Fee for being overdrawn, the amount and nature of which are detailed in NAB’s brochure ‘Business Banking Fees - A guide to fees and charges’ available from NAB at any time.
+3.4 You may also incur a Reference Fee for being overdrawn, the amount and nature of which are detailed in NAB’s brochure ‘Business Banking Fees - A guide to fees and charges’ available from NAB at any time.

 4.1 NAB will send you statements of the Account at least six-monthly, unless you request otherwise.